mwittig/thing-it-node/README.md

 		console.log(event.data);
 	});

+Furthermore, you can define **Higher-level Services** on multiple Actors, e.g. to

+* switch multiple LEDs on or off or close and open multiple Relays or
+* create output on an LCD display and create a sound on a Piezo.

+and also invoke those via REST, e.g.

+	jQuery.ajax({url : "http://yournode/services/allLEDsOn”, type : "POST"}).done(...).fail(...);

-Furthermore, you can define higher-level services on multiple Actors and also invoke those via REST and define Complex Event Processing on Sensor data changes and events.
+and define Complex Event Processing on Sensor data changes and events, e.g.

+* to produce LCD and Piezo output on simultaneous data changes on a motion detector, a thermo sensor and a sound detector for an alarm system or
+* open the door if an RFID tag approaches an RFID receiver.

-All of the above is controlled by a **[nodejs](http://nodejs.org/)** server which is bootstrapped from a simple JSON configuration as opposed to a complex program.
+All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a simple JSON configuration as opposed to a complex program.

 This allows you to build e.g. a home automation system just with some minimal Web programming.

 # Dual License

-**thing-it-node** is available under the **[MIT License](./thing-it-node/license.mit)** and the **[Eclipse Public License](https://eclipse.org/org/documents/epl-v10.html)**.
+**thing-it-node** is available under the [MIT License](./thing-it-node/license.mit) and the [Eclipse Public License](https://eclipse.org/org/documents/epl-v10.html).

 # Philosophy